elemental-lf/benji/README.rst

 have some shortcomings in the ``concurrent.futures`` implementation which lead to an excessive memory usage.

-Older versions contained a Docker image for integrating with `Rook <https://rook.io/>`_.
-As I no longer have access to a Rook installation and Rook changed its Docker base image in the meantime I've dropped this support for the time being.
-The new generic Kubernetes image (``benji-k8s``) can be used instead, but it will require some work to get the Ceph credentials into the container.
-I'd accept patches for a third Docker image (resurrecting the old ``benji-rook`` image) or maybe it's also possible to integrate the changes into the ``benji-k8s`` image without too much fuss.
+The Kubernetes integration is currently in the process of being completely rewritten to use an operator based approach.
+In the meantime the ``benji-k8s`` container image together with the Helm chart already provides a solid way of backing up persistent volumes provided by Ceph RBD.
+Benji will detect both normal RBD volumes and volumes provisioned by Rook's FlexVolume provisioner.

 Main Features
 -------------

 **Small backups**
-    Benji deduplicates while reading from the block device and only writes blocks once if they have the same checksum.
-Deduplication takes into account all historic data present in the backup storage target and so spans all backups and all backup sources.
-This can make deduplication more effective if images are clones of a common ancestor.
+    Benji deduplicates all data read and each unique block is only written to the storage location once.
+The deduplication takes into account all historic data present on the backup storage and so spans all backups and all backup sources.

+    In addition Benji supports fast state-of-the-art compression to further reduce the storage space requirements.

 **Fast backups**
-    With the help of Ceph's ``rbd diff``, Benji will only read the blocks that have changed since the last backup.
-Even when this information is not available (like with LVM) Benji will still only backup changed blocks.
+    With the help of snapshots and the ``rbd diff`` command Benji only backups blocks that have changed since the last backup when used with Ceph RBD images.
+The same mechanism can be extended to other backup sources.

 **Fast restores**
-    With supporting block storage (like Ceph's RBD), a sparse restore is possible.
-This means, sparse blocks (i.e. blocks which are holes or are all zeros) will be skipped on restore.

-**NBD server facilitating file-based restores**
-    Benji brings its own NBD (network block device) server which makes backup images directly mountable - even over the network on another machine.
-This enables file-based restores without restoring the whole image.

-    These mounts are read/write (unless you specify ``-r``) and writing to them creates a copy-on-write backup version (**i.e. the original version is not modified**).
-    This makes it possible to do repairs on the image (``fsck``, etc.) and restore the repaired copy afterwards.
+    Sparse blocks are be skipped on restore providing fast restores of sparsely populated disk images.

-**Small bandwidth requirements**
+**Low bandwidth requirements**
-    As only changed blocks are written to the backup storage, a small connection is sufficient even for larger backups.
-Even with newly created block devices the traffic to the backup target is small, because these block devices usually contain mostly zeros and are deduplicated before reaching the target storage.
+    As only changed and not yet known blocks are written to the backup storage, the bandwidth requirements for the network connection between Benji and the storage location are usually low.
+Even with newly created block devices the traffic to the backup storage location is generally small as these devices mostly contain sparse blocks.
+Enabling compression further reduces the bandwidth requirements.

-    In addition to this Benji supports fast state-of-the-art compression based on `zstandard <https://github.com/facebook/zstd>`_.
-This further reduces the
-    required bandwidth and also reduces the storage space requirements.

-**Support for a variety of backup storage targets**
+**Support for a variety of backup storage locations**
-    Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph's RADOS Gateway or `Minio <https://www.minio.io/>`_.
+    Benji supports AWS S3 as a backup storage location and it has options to enable compatibility with other S3 implementations like Google Storage, Ceph's RADOS Gateway or `Minio <https://www.minio.io/>`_.

-    Benji also supports `Backblaze's <https://www.backblaze.com/>`_ B2 Cloud Storage which opens up a very cost effective way to keep your backups.
+    Benji also supports `Backblaze's <https://www.backblaze.com/>`_ B2 Cloud Storage which opens up a very cost effective way to store backups.

-    Last but not least Benji can also use any file based storage including external hard drives and NFS based storage solutions.
+    Benji is able to use any file based storage including external hard drives and network based storage solutions like NFS, SMB or even CephFS.

+    Multiple different storage locations can be used simultaneously and in parallel to accomodate different backup strategies.

 **Confidentiality**
-    Benji supports AES-256 in GCM mode to encrypt all your data on the backup storage.
-By using envelope encryption every block is encrypted with its own unique random key which makes plaintext attacks even more difficult.
+    Benji supports AES-256 in GCM mode to encrypt all data blocks on the backup storage.
+By using envelope encryption every block is encrypted with its own unique random key.
+This makes plaintext attacks even more difficult.

 **Integrity**
-    Every backed up block keeps a checksum with it.
-When Benji scrubs the backup, it reads the block from the backup storage, calculates its checksum and compares it to the stored checksum.
-If the checksum differs, it's most likely that there was an error while storing or reading the block, or because of bit rot on the backup target storage.

-    Benji also supports a faster light-weight scrubbing mode which only checks the object's existence and metadata consistency.

-    If a scrubbing failure occurs, the defective block and the backups it belongs to are marked as 'invalid' and the block will be re-read for the next backup version even if ``rbd diff`` indicates that it hasn't changed.

-    Scrubbing can also take a percentage value of how many blocks of the backup it should scrub.
-So you can statistically scrub 16% each day and have a full scrub each week (16*7 > 100).

-**Concurrency: Backup while scrubbing while restoring**
-    As Benji is a long-running process, you don't want to wait until something has finished of course.
-You can scrub, backup and restore at the same time and multiple times each.
+    Each data block in Benji is protected by a checksum.
+This checksum is not only used for deduplication but also to ensure the integrity of the whole backup.
+Long-term availability of backups is ensured by regularly checking existing backups for bit rot.

+**Integrated NBD server**
+    Benji brings its own NBD (network block device) server which makes backup images directly accessible as a block device - even over the network.
+The block device can be mounted if it contains a filesystem and any individual files needed can be easily restored even though Benji is a block based backup solution.

+    Benji can also provide a writable version of a backup via NBD.
+This enables repair operations like ``fsck``.
+The original backup is not changed in this case.
+All changes are transparently written to a new backup via copy-on-write and this new backup can be restored just like any other backup after the repair is complete.

+**Concurrency**
-    Benji even supports distributed operation where multiple instances run on different hosts or in different containers at the same time.
+    Benji supports running multiple operations simultaneously.
+Instances can be distributed across different hosts or containers without the need for a central server.

-**Cache friendly**
-    While reading large pieces of data on Linux, buffers and caches get filled up with data, which in case of backups is essentially only needed once.
-    Benji instructs Linux and Ceph to immediately forget the data once it's processed.

-**Simplicity: As simple as cp, but as clever as a backup solution needs to be**
-    With a small set of commands, good ``--help`` and intuitive usage, Benji feels mostly like ``cp``.
-And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am in the morning.

-**Prevents you from doing something stupid**
-    By providing a configuration value for how old backups need to be in order to be able to remove them, you can't accidentally remove very young backups.
-An exception to this is the enforcement of retention policies which will also remove recent backups if configured.

-    With ``benji protect`` you can protect versions from being removed.
-    This is important when you plan to restore a version which according to the retention policy may be removed soon.
-During restore a lock will also prevent removal, however, by protecting it, it cannot be removed until you decide that it is no longer needed.

-    Also, you'll need to use ``--force`` to overwrite existing files or volumes.

-**Free and Open Source Software**
-    Anyone can review the source code and audit security and functionality.
-    Benji is licensed under the LGPLv3 license.
-Please see the documentation for a full list of licenses.
+**Extensibility**
+    Benji comes with a module framework to easily add new protocols for accessing backup sources or storages.
+New compression and encryption algorithms are also easily integrated into Benji.